 You can also make use of AR lenses and Snapchat filters of your products for virtual trial outs.
 Build up an air of excitement and hype with these.

-Look at Grubhub having daily challenges for college students making an excellent example of Snapchat marketing strategy.
+Look at Grubhub having daily challenges for college students making an excellent example of a Snapchat marketing strategy.
 This week-long #snaphunt encouraged their followers to be creative to win a giveaway worth $50.
 More than 30% of the followers participated, and another 20% raised the followers’ count.

 6. Share Exciting Announcements